 10. Processes to be utilized in institutional planning and budgeting (Mutual Agreement)

 +1 Other academic and professional matters (Mutual Agreement)

-In addition to the 10+1 the Education Code assigns additional responsibilities to Academic Senates:
+The Education Code assigns additional responsibilities to Academic Senates: